 In August 2020 the NSW government approved the Vickery Coal Mine extension with a raft of conditions being imposed.
 On March 9 2021 in the Federal Court eight teenagers commenced a class action against NSW Environment Minister Sussan Ley claiming her approval of this mine violates her duty of care to future generations.
 On 27 May 2021 Justice Mordecai Bromberg found that while the minister does have a duty of care to protect young people from climate change, he had not been convinced that approval of the Vickery mine would breach the required level of care.
 The Environment Minister is currently challenging the Federal Court decision that that she has “a duty to take reasonable care to avoid causing personal injury to children”.

 - Gold Prices - Expect further falls

 In August 2020 gold hit an all time high of USD2070.
 Since then gold prices have declined to an average of around USD1800 +/- USD50 between the beginning of March 2021 and the end of June 2021.
 This has been mainly due to the combination of rising US treasury yields, which make holding gold ore expensive, and the increasingly positive outlook for economic recovery in the US.

+As of mid-November gold is trading at around USD1870 per troy ounce.
 Over the next 6 to 12 months gold is expected to fall as the strength of the US dollar recovers from the "quantitative easing" that saw the US Federal Reserve engage in an extraordinary money printing exercise.